18 Ways to Store More in Your Child's Bedroom with Cabinets

 Instead of one massive block of cabinets, this bedroom benefits from individual storage spaces sprinkled throughout the room.
 Drawers underneath the daybed, for instance, are perfect for holding extra blankets or pillows.
 And a small cabinet nestled directly into the wall stashes books, DVDs, and other treasures.

 This sweet space gets major storage points with its built-in drawers and middle shelf.
 Toys, extra blankets, and out-of-season clothes can all be tucked underneath the lofted beds.
 Trinkets and knick-knacks are displayed in an open shelving unit.

 Create a dresser and toy chest from base cabinets intended for use in the kitchen.
 Make the unit look as if it were made for the bedroom by choosing pullout baskets, see-through fronts, and open shelving.
 Here, fruit and veggie bins offer see-through storage for toys and linens.

+Consider visibility when picking out your cabinets.
 Colorful, inexpensive plastic bins and wide drawers help keep items organized.
 See-through cabinet doors make it easy to put things away in the right place.

 If you're remodeling your kitchen and have leftover cabinets, turn them into a pint-size play kitchen.
 A fresh coat of paint and carefully sanded edges will do the trick.
 Floating shelves with buckets invite sorting games, while the "appliances" offer storage space for dishes and other toys.